mfenerich/IoTSimulation/README.md

 ## Overview

-The solution consists of two services:
+The solution consists of two main services:

 1. **API Service**:
    - A RESTful API that provides the following endpoints: